The Danger of Disordered Romance

-Though most souls affirm that beauty can be expressed through sexual intimacy, few know how to nurture.
+Though most souls affirm that beauty can be expressed through sexual intimacy, few know how to nurture it.
 Many of us learned about sexual intimacy in the shadows of pornography far removed from the light of relationship.

-This explicitly charged discipleship model has trained us to view sexual intimacy as a private concern worthy of celebration.
+This explicitly charged discipleship model has trained us to view sexual intimacy as a private concern with a value shaped by one’s appetites.
 It makes personal gratification the measure of success.
 If a man finds satisfaction with his wife, he deems that to be good for society.
 Similarly, if he finds gratification with a woman who is not his wife or with another man, he thinks society should affirm those expressions of private sexual appetite.
 According to the wisdom of our postmodern society, most all expressions of sexual fulfillment are deemed valuable and worthy of affirmation.
 Too much brokenness and hurtful judgment already exists.
 In other words, those who limit intimacy to traditional, heterosexual marriage stand opposed to human fulfillment and flourishing.

 This approach to sexuality has increasingly taken root in the church.
 After all, Christian Messiah came not to affirm the legalism of his day but to promote love.
 Jesus never directly addressed the complex issues associated with homosexuality or polymerous relationships.
 He was too busy caring for the sick, hungry, and broken.
 Moreover, some think that since God created both sexes, he will welcome all expressions of sexual intimacy.
 In other words, Jesus longs for every soul to experience sexual fulfillment, joy, and acceptance.
 Still the question remains: is the popular narrative really how Jesus approached human sexuality?